Academic Policies and Information

 To withdraw from a course(s), the student must complete an Add/Drop Registration form.
 If a student finds it necessary to withdraw from a degree or certificate program, the dean (or his/her designee) must be notified in writing.
 The student then arranges for formal withdrawal from the program by filing a Program Withdrawal form which is a workflow available on the University Web site.
-The Change of Program form or the Add/Drop Registration form should be completed as soon as possible after the student determines that s/he cannot complete the quarter.
+The Program Withdrawal form and/or the Add/Drop Registration form should be completed as soon as possible after the student determines that s/he cannot complete the quarter.
 These forms must be filed no later than fourteen days prior to the end of the quarter.

 Courses dropped during the first two weeks of the term are not included in the student's permanent record.

 If a student is discontinuing the entire program, the date the Program Withdrawal form is properly submitted to the Office of University Records will be the date of withdrawal used to calculate tuition refunds.
 Tuition is refunded according to the practice outlined in the Financial Information section of this CATALOG.
-Failure to file the Program Withdrawal form may result in avoidable charges to the student\'s account.
+Failure to file the Program Withdrawal form may result in avoidable charges to the student's account.
 The tuition refund policy for off-campus students is listed under the applicable school in Section III of this CATALOG.